Epay-Rosales/emily.github.io/README.md

-## My Portfolio - This site is still a work in progress.
+## This is my portfolio as a technical communicator
 {: .purple}

 ### REST API documentation